MIDS-Irrigation-Capstone/MIDS-Irrigation-Capstone.github.io/content/about/_index.md

 ## Purpose

-As the global population grows so too does agricultural demand.
-This increase in demand must be monitored carefully since agricultural production relies on the ability to deliver water to croplands.
-In the case for California, more than nine million acres of farmland, representing roughly 80% of all water used for businesses and homes.
-Being able to accurately measure our current and anticipated water needs is critical to ensure that water resources are allocated appropriately to meet basic needs.
+As the global population grows, so does agricultural demand.
+The increase in demand must be monitored carefully since agricultural production relies on delivering water to croplands.
+In California, for example, more than nine million acres of farmland are irrigated, which represents roughly 80% of all water used for businesses and homes.
+Accurately measuring current and anticipated water needs is critical to ensure that water resources are allocated appropriately.

-Historically, monitoring water usage has been a largely manual process which is slow and expensive.
-As technology has evolved we now see ourselves in a situation where we can leverage satellite imagery and computer vision techniques to classify areas of land that are associated with agriculture and irrigation infrastructure.
-While automation has certainly increased the velocity at which irrigation patterns can be monitored, it still has a highly manual aspect which is a need for labeled data.
-The aim of this project is to leverage new capabilities in the computer vision space to classify the presence of irrigation in satellite images with a minimal amount of labeled data.
+Historically, monitoring water usage has been a slow and expensive manual process.
+As technology has evolved, we see ourselves in a situation where we can leverage satellite imagery and computer vision techniques to classify land areas associated with agriculture and irrigation infrastructure.
+This technology has undoubtedly increased the velocity at which we can monitor irrigation patterns, but the need for labeled data requires manual effort and is a bottleneck.
+This project aims to leverage new capabilities in the computer vision space to classify irrigation in satellite images with a minimal amount of labeled data.

 ## Contrastive Learning